googleapis/google-api-nodejs-client/README.md

   params: { quotaUser: 'user123@example.com' }
 });
 // All requests made with this service client will contain the
-// quotaUser query parameter unless overriden in individual API calls.
+// quotaUser query parameter unless overridden in individual API calls.

 // Calls with this drive client will NOT contain the quotaUser query parameter. var drive = google.drive('v2');